More Than a Logo: A Map for the Work We Do

 The Therapy Connection

 I’m not here to chart your course for you.
-I’m someone who will sit beside you, listen deeply, and help you notice the signs; both internal and external, that might guide your next steps.
-Whether you’re navigating grief, identity, neurodivergence, health challenges, parenting questions, or simply a sense that something in life isn’t quite working anymore—whether you're seeking support for yourself, your child, or your family—this space is for you.
+I’m someone who will sit beside you, listen and help you notice the signs; both internal and external, that might guide your next steps.
+Whether you’re navigating grief, identity, neurodivergence, health challenges, parenting questions, or simply a sense that something in life isn’t quite working anymore or whether you're seeking support for yourself, your child, or your family—this space is for you.
 You don’t need to have it all figured out.
 You just need to begin.

 A Final Invitation